DopanPlugins/Srpg-plugins/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/72324675/138601922-73b61343-de76-4bd7-8c36-13860ffe8e0d.png)

-The "MFA switch" is a Switch that is aktivated by the newest update of MapForceAction (comming soon) this Switch makes sure that extra actions dont trigger a text or pre-action phase (to avoid bugs)
+The "MFA switch" is a Switch that is aktivated by the newest update of MapForceAction (comming soon) this Switch makes sure that extra actions dont trigger a "MapActionText" or "MapBattle_pre-action phase" (to avoid bugs)
+ MapForceAction allows use to make "duo combo skill", "double skills" or , skills that trigger other units to use other skills on oher targets..

+ ===> currently i will mostly work on rework some of my plugins and to test other new plugins,.. cheers